myersm0/ObservableCortex.jl/README.md

 # ObservableCortex
-This package aims to replicate many of the features and functionality of [Connectome Workbench](https://humanconnectome.org/software/connectome-workbench)'s GUI software `wb_view` for viewing 3d cortical surface meshes, but with the advantages of a programmatic interface and access to all of the [Makie.jl](https://docs.makie.org/stable/) and [Observables.jl](https://juliagizmos.github.io/Observables.jl/stable/) suite of functions for interactive graphics and animations in Julia.
+This package aims to replicate many of the features and functionality of [Connectome Workbench](https://humanconnectome.org/software/connectome-workbench)'s GUI software `wb_view` for viewing 3d cortical surface meshes, but with the advantages of a programmatic interface and access to all of the [Makie.jl](https://docs.makie.org/stable/) and [Observables.jl](https://juliagizmos.github.io/Observables.jl/stable/) suite of functions for interactive 3d plotting and animations in Julia.

 It builds on types and convenience functions from my other packages [CorticalSurfaces.jl](https://github.com/myersm0/CorticalSurfaces.jl) and [CorticalParcels.jl](https://github.com/myersm0/CorticalParcels.jl).